 To get the ultimate smoky flavor for your rack of ribs, slab of brisket, or butcher-cut pork, you’re going to need to be familiar with how the smoking process works.
 By heating up pre-soaked flavored wood chips (without directly burning them), smoke forms and permeates throughout the meat, leaving a distinctly delectable flavor.

 Any good smoker box will be made of a durable metal, such as stainless steel or cast iron.
-Cheap versions that are made with poor-quality materials will burn up after a few uses in the high heat of your grill.
+Cheap versions of smoker boxes that are made with poor-quality materials will burn up after a few uses in the high heat of your grill.
 If you’re really unlucky, the box might even melt and warp after a single use.

 If you’re new to smoking on a gas grill, there’s going to be a learning curve.
-However, smoking your own meat on a gas grill doesn’t have to be a difficult process.
+However, smoking your own meat on a non-charcoal grill doesn’t have to be a difficult process.
 If you have a gas grill, a smoker box, wood chips, and meat, you’re already off to a great start!

 The type of wood chips you’ll select varies on what kind of meat you’ll be cooking.
 Usually, flavors like mesquite or chicory are reserved for briskets.
 Delicate cuts of meat or fish require a milder flavor.